 “How do you mean?”
 I ask.

-He flips open my satchel and takes a look inside, raising his eyebrows and nodding his head with satisfaction.
+He flips open my satchel and takes a look inside, raising his eyebrows and nodding his head approvingly.

-“Well, you are the main provider of this family.
+“Well, you are the main provider for this family.
 I don’t get much for my squirrels and rabbits.”

 “Me too,” Dillon replies in mid-yawn.
 “I thought I’d stay up until you got back though.
 To make sure you were okay.”